Skip to content

 2. Quantitative (Pace) – Completion of a minimum of 70 percent of attempted credit hours.

-3. Maximum Time Frame – Complete an Associate Degree within 95 credit hours and a Bachelor of Commercial Music in 189 credit hours.
+3. Maximum Time Frame – Complete an associate degree within 95 credit hours and a Bachelor of Commercial Music in 189 credit hours.
 (All attempted credits whether a grade is earned or not will count against the attempted hours.)

 Each student will be asked to sign a Satisfactory Academic Progress form each academic year as part of the application process.
 This is to serve as a reminder of the importance of meeting SAP.

 Within Satisfactory Academic Progress, students will be asked if they have already received a degree from Snow College or any other post-secondary institution.
-Because Snow College is primarily a two-year institution, financial aid cannot be paid for additional Snow College courses taken by a student who has already been awarded an Associate Degree.
-If a student is seeking a Bachelor degree, they must be admitted to a four-year school and be taking courses from that institution to be eligible for aid.
+Because Snow College is primarily a two-year institution, financial aid cannot be paid for additional Snow College courses taken by a student who has already been awarded an associate degree.
+If a student is seeking a bachelor's degree, they must be admitted to a four-year school and be taking courses from that institution to be eligible for aid.
 Taking pre-requisite classes to transfer is not considered a degree-seeking program and therefore is not fundable.
 This policy is statutory within the Department of Education’s definition of an eligible program.
 If a student has a degree and does not disclose it in an attempt to receive aid, the application for aid will be considered fraud and Snow College will report the findings to the Office of Inspector General and the Utah State Attorney General’s Office for possible prosecution.

 Failing Grades